MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 - MET150
 - MOE150
 - YAE150
-description: "Copilot in Viva Engage and other features use AI Summarization"
+description: "Microsoft Copilot in Viva Engage and other features use AI Summarization"
 ---

 # AI Summarization in Viva Engage

 AI Summarization is a Viva Engage service that processes and stores conversation threads in the background.
-Certain features, such as Copilot in Viva Engage, require access to processed conversation threads to produce insights, trends, and other helpful information to users.
-When a feature requests summarized data, AI Summarization returns summaries from conversation threads to which the user has access.
+Certain features, such as Microsoft Copilot in Viva Engage, require access to processed conversation threads to produce insights, trends, and other helpful information to users.
+When a feature requests summarized data, AI Summarization returns summaries from processed conversation threads to which the user has access.

-AI Summarization is governed by the same [data, privacy, and security guidelines](/viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage) as Copilot in Viva Engage.
-Processed conversation threads are stored in alignment with GDPR deletion requirements and are accessed like other Viva Engage data.
+The [data, privacy, and security guidelines](/viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage) that apply to Copilot also apply to AI Summarization.
+Processed conversation threads are stored in alignment with General Data Protection Regulation (GDPR) requirements and are accessed the same as other Viva Engage data.

 ## Which features use AI Summarization?

-AI Summarization is used in Network analytics, Conversation analytics, and Copilot in Viva Engage.
-Additional Viva Engage features will incorporate AI Summarization services in the coming year.
+Network analytics, Conversation analytics, and Copilot use AI Summarization.
+Additional Viva Engage features are likely to incorporate AI Summarization services in the coming year.

 Network analytics draws upon stored summaries to derive network theme extraction, network sentiment analysis, and conversation summarization.